monkburger/bpf-mysql-querylog/README.md

-This is a Pthon-based tool that uses BPF (Berkeley Packet Filter) to trace MySQL query executions by attaching to specific functions in the MySQL server.

 This tool leverages BPF to dynamically attach to MySQL's mysql_execute_command function.
 By monitoring this function in real-time, it can capture:

     The query text